Stairs. Entry group. Materials. Doors. Locks. Design

 Properties of dolomite flour

-It can be seen from the chemical formula of CaMg(CO2) that the fertilizer contains two elements necessary for any plant: calcium and magnesium.
-But the main useful property of dolomite flour is the ability to influence the pH of the soil.
+From chemical formula CaMg(CO2) shows that the fertilizer contains two elements necessary for any plant: calcium and magnesium.
+But the main beneficial property of dolomite flour is its ability to influence soil pH.

-• accelerates the development of colonies of microorganisms that turn plant residues into necessary for plants humus;
+• accelerates the development of colonies of microorganisms that convert plant residues into necessary for plants humus;

 • increases the digestibility of other mineral fertilizers;